Our Role in School Food

 Nourishing students with healthy food at school so they can learn, play and grow

-Since our early leadership in the development of breakfast programs across Nova Scotia, Nourish Nova Scotia has played an important role in strengthening and advocating for school food programs.
-Today, our work to support school food in Nova Scotia continues through advocacy, capacity building, food literacy, and fund development.
+Since our early leadership in helping to develop breakfast programs across Nova Scotia, Nourish Nova Scotia has played a key role in strengthening and advocating for school food programs.
+Today, our work to support school food continues through food literacy programs, capacity building, and advocacy.

-• Fostering opportunities for partnerships and fund development – ensuring that schools are well-equipped to prepare, cook, and serve regionally adapted menus that prioritize local food.
-This includes the launch of Nourish Nova Scotia’s School Food Fund, and facilitating the Atlantic School Food Infrastructure Fund.
+• Fostering partnerships and support to ensure schools are well-equipped to prepare, cook, and serve regionally adapted menus that prioritize local food.
+This includes launching Nourish Nova Scotia’s School Food Fund, facilitating the Atlantic School Food Infrastructure Fund, and supporting local food procurement initiatives.

 In addition to supporting School Lunch, we continue our efforts to build and strengthen robust school food programs across the province.
 We do this through: